Questions you might ask about the Taskforce

 Alongside heart disease and non-respiratory cancer, lung disease is one of the UK’s three biggest killers.
 And while mortality from heart disease and many non-respiratory cancers is falling, the number of people killed each year by lung disease is staying the same.

 There are some good quality and effective services in England, but we lag behind other European countries and not enough progress is being made, quickly enough.
 We believe more can, and should, be done to improve lung health.

 The Taskforce brings together the most influential voices in lung health from across the country to unite behind a single five year plan for the improvements needed from prevention right through to end-of-life care.

 Is the Taskforce independent of government?

 Yes, the group is independent of government.
 NHS Rightcare, a NHS England supported programme, is a member of the Taskforce, providing their expertise about delivering the best care to patients, making NHS money go as far as possible and improving patient outcomes.
-We are pleased that government departments and arms-length bodies have already expressed an interest in the work of the Taskforce and are interested to see its findings.

 What is the objective of the Taskforce?